 The Company's cash flow from operations may not be sufficient to fund its ongoing activities and implement its business plans.
 From time to time the Company may enter into transactions to acquire assets or the shares of other companies.
 These transactions along with the Company's ongoing operations may be financed partially or wholly with debt, which may increase the Company's debt levels above industry standards and lead to increased borrowing costs, reducing the Company's income.
-Alternatively the Company may seek further funding through issue of equity but, particularly in the current market conditions, there can be no assurance that debt or equity financing will be available when required or sufficient to meet the Company's requirements or if debt or equity financing is available, that it will be on terms acceptable to the Company.
+Alternatively, the Company may seek further funding through issue of equity but, particularly in the current market conditions, there can be no assurance, particularly in the current economic climate, that debt or equity financing will be available when required or sufficient to meet the Company's requirements or if debt or equity financing is available, that it will be on terms acceptable to the Company.
 The inability of the Company to access sufficient capital for its operations could have a material adverse impact on the Company's financial condition, results of operations and prospects.
+See Note 2 of the audited consolidated financial statements for the financial year ended December 31, 2012 for a description of the financial condition of the Company as at the date of this Annual Information Form.